hbashton/BruhhBot-Madeline/README.md

 * [@MSF-Jarvis](https://github.com/msf-jarvis) thank you for your ideas, love, and support on the days I need it the most.
 * [@xdevs23](https://github.com/xdevs23) thank you for everything, as a fellow team member and friend without your support I couldn't do stuff like this
+* [@nicholaschum](https://github.com/nicholaschum) you push me to be the best I can be, and I can't begin to thank you.
+* [@danog](https://github.com/danog) OK yes I mentioned him as the handyman and as an author, but he needs an acknowledgement too.
+I LOVE YOU MAN!!!!
+WE DID GREAT